 Council voted it down.

 This is the first story of The Sprawl's new pop-up: The Plebiscite Edition.
-If you value independent Calgary journalism, please sign up as a monthly supporter of The Sprawl on Patreon.
+If you value independent Calgary journalism, please sign up as a monthly supporter of The Sprawl.
 We're crowdfunded, ad-free and made in Calgary.
 Join the 500+ Calgarians who support The Sprawl!